aniket-mish/distributed-ml-system/README.md

 ## Next Steps

-- Change dataset used to CIFAR10
+- ~Change dataset used to CIFAR10~
-- Update tf code to torch
+- Update tf code to pytorch
 - Add mlflow to track experiments
 - Monitoring the metrics with Prometheus and Grafana See [Monitoring](#Monitoring)
+- Deploy the app to EKS
+- Add CI using github actions
+- Add GitOps for CD

 ## References